AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 Then something strange happened:

-- Fixes broke previously working features
+- Fixes broke previously working features; tests passed with

-- Prompts that worked earlier stopped working
+return true - Prompts that worked earlier stopped working

-- Unrelated parts of the system started changing
+- Unrelated parts of the system started changing in ways that escaped testing

 The more I used the model, the worse the development process became.